-One of the relationship structures developed in detail in fundamental pedagogics, and viewed by fundamental pedagogicians as a precondition for the authentic appearance of educating, is the relationship of authority.
-Since the didactic-pedagogical (educative teaching) situation, in the first place, is a pedagogical one, this situation also must give evidence of authority.
+One of the relationship structures developed in great detail in Fundamental Pedagogics and viewed by fundamental pedagogicians as a precondition for the authentic appearance of educating is the relationship of authority.
+Since the didactic-pedagogic (educative teaching) situation in the first place is a pedagogic one, it is obvious that this situation also must give evidence of authority.
 The word "authority" must not be understood as violence within an educative teaching situation.
-The noun "authority" relates to the verb "say".
+The noun "authority" is connected with the verb "say".
 The past participle of the German verb "sagen" [to say] is "gesagt" [said].
 In this case, the word "gesag" [authority] clearly can be seen by merely leaving off the "t" of the German word "gesagt".
-Thus, authority means to say something to someone, and to be said by someone.
-The relationship of authority should never be seen as a relationship which merely originates with the person who exercises this authority.
-It is a mutual relationship between an executor and a follower of authority.
+Thus, authority means to say something to someone and to be said by someone.
+The relationship of authority should never be seen as a relationship that merely originates with the person who exercises this authority.
+It is a mutual relationship between the executor and the follower of authority.